myl-google/Broadsea/bigquery/README.md

 gcloud deployment-manager deployments create broadsea-deployment --config broadsea_deployment.yaml gcloud deployment-manager deployments delete broadsea-deployment

+add external ip to vm
+permission postgres to the vm ip address run both broadsea containers in one vm

+dump the table schemas and convert them to deployment manager create the tables in the datasets (will need to keep the schema up to date)

-see if starschema can already fetch from default credentials with the right arguments (seems like it can be done with minor code changes) confirm credentials are in the vm confirm credentials are in the container figure out if bigquery can authorize from the vm and from the container (make code changes to starschema if necessary) try to add a secret to the broadsea_manifest (or figure out how to authorize in the container) run both broadsea containers in one vm add external ip to vm create postgresql instance and permission the vm ip address populate source table in postgres on startup set the correct postgres ip from the vm dump the table schemas and convert them to deployment manager create the tables in the datasets (will need to keep the schema up to date) build the broadsea images and host them on gcr (faster and you can also test them) get the bigquery driver into the container - may need to build your own image to make this work
+see if starschema can already fetch from default credentials with the right arguments (seems like it can be done with minor code changes) confirm credentials are in the vm confirm credentials are in the container figure out if bigquery can authorize from the vm and from the container (make code changes to starschema if necessary) try to add a secret to the broadsea_manifest (or figure out how to authorize in the container) populate source table in postgres on startup set the correct postgres ip from the vm build the broadsea images and host them on gcr (faster and you can also test them) get the bigquery driver into the container - may need to build your own image to make this work; could also check it into the webapi install; could also check it alongside the main broadsea dockerfile

 ### Alternative